Terminal emulator for Android tablets, smartphones, barcode scanners, mobile computers and Chrome devices.

 Hotspots can be configured for function keys, numbers, characters and URLs.
 For numbers and characters, you can configure Glink to send Enter after the selected number/character

-Multiple customized toolbars are available from a single multiline toolbar.
+Multiple customized toolbars are available from a single or multiline toolbar.
 Tap the list icon to select the appropriate toolbar

 Installation and configuration: Glink for Android is a client App, downloaded from the Google Play Store or G&R's Webshop and installed and configured on each user’s device.
 The configuration export/import feature allows administrators and power users to prepare customized configurations (including customized toolbars) and distribute them to other devices/users.
 Access to configurations can optionally be protected with a password.